Brendan Donovan Player Props: Cardinals vs. Angels

 Angels Pitching Rankings

-- The Angels' 3.82 team ERA ranks 11th across all MLB pitching staffs.
+- The Angels have a 3.82 team ERA that ranks 11th among all league pitching staffs.

-- Angels pitchers combine to give up the seventh-fewest home runs in baseball (28 total, 0.9 per game).
+- Angels pitchers combine to give up the eighth-fewest home runs in baseball (30 total, one per game).

-- Ohtani (4-0) gets the starting nod for the Angels in his fifth start of the season.
-He's put together a 1.85 ERA in 34 2/3 innings pitched, with 46 strikeouts.
+- Canning makes the start for the Angels, his fourth of the season.
+He is 1-0 with a 4.11 ERA and 15 strikeouts in 15 1/3 innings pitched.

-- His last appearance was in relief on Thursday when the righty tossed six innings against the Oakland Athletics, surrendering five earned runs while giving up three hits.
+- In his last outing on Wednesday, April 26 against the Oakland Athletics, the righty tossed five innings, giving up three earned runs while surrendering four hits.

+- In three games this season, the 26-year-old has put up an ERA of 4.11, with 8.8 strikeouts per nine innings.
+Opponents are hitting .232 against him.

 © 2023 Data Skrive.
 All rights reserved.